 Another aspect to consider is personal preference.
 Some individuals may feel more comfortable with the structured approach of CBT, while others may benefit from the mindfulness aspect of DBT.
 It is crucial to choose an addiction treatment program that feels like the right fit for you.

-California Addiction Treatment is dedicated to providing top-notch treatment options for individuals struggling with addiction.
+California Addiction Treatment in Huntington Beach is dedicated to providing top-notch treatment options for individuals struggling with addiction.
 In addition to our traditional rehabilitation programs, we are proud to offer dialectical behavior therapy (DBT) and cognitive behavioral therapy (CBT) as part of our comprehensive treatment approach.

 If you or a loved one is struggling with addiction, contact us today.
 Our team of professionals is ready to help you overcome your addiction and lead a healthier, happier life.